bozotheclown123/Maze-Solver/README.md

 # Maze-Solver
-This program will solve the mazes three different ways, by first converting the maze into a graph, and then applying one of the standard graph algorithms:
+The program will solve the mazes three different ways, by first converting the maze into a graph, and then applying one of the standard graph algorithms:

 - Depth-First-Search
 - Breadth-First-Search